Jebena Cafe Foul Our Food Traditions

 Do You Roast Your Own Coffee?

 We proudly roast all the coffee we serve, right here at Jebena Cafe.
-For our Jebena house roast, we use only quality Sidamo and Yirgacheffe beans—imported directly from Ethiopia.
+For our Jebena Coffee Co. house roast, we use only quality Sidamo and Yirgacheffe beans—imported directly from Ethiopia.
 This ensures that we’ll serve you the freshest coffee available in Seattle’s North End.